George Clinton (vice president): 1780s

-He did not run for re-election as governor in 1795.
-Some Democratic-Republican party leaders attempted to recruit him to run for vice president in 1796 election, but Clinton refused to run and party leaders instead turned to another New Yorker, Aaron Burr.
-Clinton nonetheless received 7 electoral votes.
-He held no political office after 1795 until he was elected to the New York State Assembly in April 1800, and was a member of the 24th New York State Legislature.
-He entered the 1801 gubernatorial race at Burr's urging, and defeated the Federalist Party nominee, Stephen Van Rensselaer.
-Clinton served as governor until 1804.
-With 21 years of service, he was the longest-serving governor of a U.S. state until December 14, 2015, when Iowa governor Terry Branstad surpassed him.

 Threats to conquer Vermont

 The land that is in the present-day state of Vermont was before 1764 a disputed territory claimed by the colonies of New Hampshire and New York.
 During 1749–1764 it was governed as a de facto part of New Hampshire and many thousands of settlers arrived.
 In 1764 King George III awarded the disputed region, then called the New Hampshire Grants, to New York.
 New York refused to recognize property claims based on New Hampshire law, thus threatening the eviction of many settlers.
 Consequently, New York's authority was resisted by local authorities and the militia known as the Green Mountain Boys.
-In 1777, having no further hope of rulings from the king or courts of England to protects their property, the politicians of the disputed territory declared it an independent state to be called Vermont.
+In 1777, having no further hope of rulings from the king or courts of England to protect their property, the politicians of the disputed territory declared it an independent state to be called Vermont.
 Vermont's repeated petitions for admission to the Union over the next several years were denied by the Continental Congress, in large part because of opposition from the state of New York and its governor George Clinton.

-In 1778 Clinton wrote to some Vermonters loyal to New York, encouraging them "to Oppose the ridiculous and destructive Scheme of erecting those Lands into an Independent State."
+In 1778, Clinton wrote to some Vermonters loyal to New York, encouraging them "to Oppose the ridiculous and destructive Scheme of erecting those Lands into an Independent State."

 On March 2, 1784, the legislature of New York, with Clinton's support, instructed its Congressional delegates to "press Congress for a decision in the long protracted controversy" and that New York would have to "recur to force, for the preservation of her lawful authority" and that if Congress would not act, then New York would be "destitute of the protection of the United States."

 However, a Congressional committee recommended recognition of Vermont and its admission to the Union.
 The committee's recommended bill was opposed by New York's delegates and did not pass.
 Six years later the New York legislature decided to give up New York's claims to Vermont on the condition that Congress would admit Vermont to the Union, and the new state was admitted on March 4, 1791.